aristocratos/bashtop/README.md

 Available in the AUR as [bashtop-git](https://aur.archlinux.org/packages/bashtop-git/)

-Available in the Arch Linux repository as [bashtop](https://www.archlinux.org/packages/community/any/bashtop/) (Flagged out-of-date on 2020-04-28)
+Available in the Arch Linux repository as [bashtop](https://www.archlinux.org/packages/community/any/bashtop/)

 #### Debian based